-Billions of people around the world suffer from ‘hidden hunger’ or micronutrient deficiencies.
+Over two billion people around the world suffer from "hidden hunger" or micronutrient deficiencies.

-They do not get enough micronutrients required to lead healthy, productive lives from the foods that they eat.
+They do not get enough micronutrients from the foods they eat to lead healthy, productive lives.
 Micronutrients are vitamins and minerals such as vitamin A, zinc, and iron.
-Although they are only required by the body in very small amounts, they are absolutely essential to good health.
+Although they are only required by the body in very small amounts, they are essential to good health and preventing illness.

 The diets of the poor in developing countries usually consist of very high amounts of staple foods (maize, wheat, rice, etc.) but few micronutrient-rich foods such as fruits, vegetables, and animal and fish products.